Quarantine Plan for International Students Travelling to Canada

 Can I travel to Canada?

-Do not make plans to travel to Canada/Kamloops unless you meet all the conditions listed below:
+Do not make plans to travel to Canada/Kamloops unless you meet both conditions listed below:

 - Study Permit approval or a Study Permit plus either a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA) issued prior to March 18, 2020.